Mapping cell cortex rheology to tissue rheology, and vice-versa: Inverse mapping of tissue (macro-)rheology to cortex (micro-)rheology

 In Eqs.~(\ref{eq:kh:soh:D:DK:DG},\ref{eq:gh:soh:D:DK:DG}), the sign in front of $\sqrt{D}$ was chosen so as to satisfy the low frequency limit.
 The quantities $\DKtis(\omega)$ and $\DGtis(\omega)$ are in fact complex numbers, and one may assume that, as combinations of springs ($\beta=0$), dashpots ($\beta=1$) and fractional elements ($0<\beta<1$), their real and imaginary parts are both positive.
 We shall adopt a definition of $\sqrt{D}$ that remains continuous in all accessible regions around the low frequency (real) value $\sqrt{D}=3\soh$.

-In a first particular situation where the monolayer Poisson ratio $\nutis$ is equal to $1/2$ not only in the low frequency limit but also at all frequencies, in other words if $\Ktis(\omega) = 3\Gtis(\omega)$, hence $\DKtis(\omega)=3\DGtis(\omega)$, then $\sqrt{D}=3\soh$ is constant and the above results suggest that, ignoring the influence of their rest tension $\soh$, the cortices' bulk moduli vanish, while their shear moduli are directly related to the monolayer shear modulus:
+Let us consider a first particular situation where the monolayer Poisson ratio $\nutis$ is equal to $1/2$ not only in the low frequency limit but also at all frequencies.

+Eq.~\eqref{eq:nu:s0:g:k:L:H} then implies that $\Ktis(\omega) = 3\Gtis(\omega)$.
+Hence, we have $\DKtis(\omega)=3\DGtis(\omega)$.
+As a consequence, $\sqrt{D}=3\soh$ is constant.
+The above results then suggest that, ignoring the influence of their rest tension $\soh$, the cortices' bulk moduli vanish, while their shear moduli are directly related to the monolayer shear modulus:

 In a second particular situation, we assume not only that horizontal and lateral facet moduli are in the same ratio as the rest tension, see Eq.~\eqref{eq:hyp:tension:scaling}, which implies that all facets have identical Poisson's ratio $\nudd(\omega)$, but we also assume that this value is constant: $\nudd(\omega)=\mathrm{const}$.
 It is then more convenient to express the cortex compression and shear moduli, $k$ and $g$, in terms of the cortex Young modulus $\Edd$ and Poisson ratio $\nudd$: